bhowmikp/design-patterns/structural_patterns/flyweight/README.md

   - computes or stores the extrinsic state of flyweight(s).

 ## Applicability
-The Flyweight pattern's effictiveness depends heavily on how and where it's used.
+The Flyweight pattern's effectiveness depends heavily on how and where it's used.
 Apply the Flyweight pattern when all of the following are true:
 - An application uses a large number of objects.
 - Storage costs are high because of the sheer quantity of objects.
 - Most object state can be made extrinsic(not shared).